-Honored to start on opening day for the Mariners, Marco Gonzales is focused on success beyond it
+Honored to start opening day in Japan, Mariners’ Marco Gonzales is focused on success beyond it

 The initial reaction and the emotion after being told he would be the Mariners’ opening day starter for the 2019 season was a little overwhelming and difficult to process.

-“I was just overjoyed and excited to be able to start this thing off for us,” Gonzales said in press conference before Monday’s game in Tokyo.
+“I was just overjoyed and excited to be able to start this thing off for us,” Gonzales said in news conference before Monday’s game in Tokyo.

 But in the days that followed, he solicited advice from other pitchers that have had such an honor.
 Their advice, cliche as it may seem, is that the best way to prepare for opening day is to focus what’s beyond it.

 “It really is an honor, but it’s not everything we work for,” he said.
-“This year my goal is to make everyone of my starts and be a reliable starter for us.
+“This year my goal is to make every one of my starts and be a reliable starter for us.
 I have 32 or 33 starts in mind and not just this one.
 So I’m trying to prepare for that as well.
 It’s going to be a fun year ahead.”

 That year starts on Wednesday night at 6:35 p.m. in the Tokyo Dome.
-The game will be televised on ESPN at 2:35 a.m.
+The game will be televised live on ESPN at 2:35 a.m.
 Pacific.
 The Mariners radio network will also carry a live broadcast.

 While Servais has said multiple times that he made the decision during spring training, the idea of starting someone other than Felix Hernandez on opening day became a possibility in the offseason as the Mariners began to transition to a new roster and a new plan for success.
 With a focus on the future, giving Gonzales this opportunity is a sign of that change in direction.
-Hernandez had a brilliant career with the Mariners, but his struggles over the last three seasons have been glaring.
+Hernandez has had a brilliant career with the Mariners, but his struggles over the last three seasons have been glaring.
 The Mariners instead decided to reward Gonzales, who embodies everything they want their young pitchers in the organization to be in the future.

 “Certainly coming into spring training and looking at how guys performed last year, Marco had an outstanding season for us,” Servais said.
-“He really had a step out season, once he got rolling in May, June and July.
+“He really had a step-out season, once he got rolling in May, June and July.
 He was probably our most consistent starter.
 Taking a look at guys in spring training and how they were throwing the ball early on, I felt he earned the right to start opening day.
 It was a relatively easy decision.”

-Gonzales posted a 13-9 record with a with a 4.00 ERA in 29 starts. form May 23 to July 23, he posted a 9-2 record with a 2.61 ERA, 68 strikeouts and 16 walks in 12 starts.
+Gonzales posted a 13-9 record with a with a 4.00 ERA in 29 starts.
+From May 23 to July 23, he posted a 9-2 record with a 2.61 ERA, 68 strikeouts and 16 walks in 12 starts.
 That included nine quality starts.
 Some back issues caused him to miss two starts in August and also led to a couple of subpar outings, which was perhaps the only major negative of his season.
-But after some extended rest in between starts, he came in September, making four starts and posting a 1.71 ERA, allowing four runs in 21 innings pitched.
+But after some extended rest between starts, he came back in September, making four starts and posting a 1.71 ERA, allowing four runs in 21 innings pitched.

-After being considered a pitcher that would struggle to get deep in games and make it through an opposing lineup three times, Gonzales changed that perception.
-Using his curveball more and the re-addition of his cut fastball, he was able to consistently adjust to hitters’ adjustments to get outs.
+After being considered a pitcher who would struggle to get deep in games and make it through an opposing lineup three times, Gonzales changed that perception.
+Using his curveball more and reintroducing his cut fastball, he was able to consistently adjust to hitters’ adjustments to get outs.
 It earned the trust of Servais, who started letting Gonzales go deeper in games.

 The circumstances surrounding this first opening day start for Gonzales are far from normal.
 It comes in Japan in an environment completely unfamiliar and different to anything he’s experienced in baseball.
 He’d been told about the differences, but it was still stunning to him.